tenefra/Trivia/README.md

 In the future I would like to add a 2 player mode that allows coworkers to face off while taking a break from work, instead of on their respective computers, just to add to the feeling of friendly competition you get from trivia.

 I also have plans to recreate this app in React.
-Currently I'm polishing my vanilla JS skills and plan to transfer into React development within the next month.
+Currently I'm polishing my Vanilla JS skills and plan to transfer into React development within the next month.
 In that case functionality will be improved and 2 player mode will be available.

 Scott Tenefrancia – stenefra@gmail.com